veryaustin/build-a-tron/README.md

 * [Table Plus] for another database GUI
 * [dbKoda] for yet another database GUI
 * [Slack] for chatting with friends, co-workers & clients
+* [Rocket Chat] for chatting with friends using open-source team communication app
 * [Sneek] for human contact for remote teams
 * [Skype] for using the Kleenex of video chat
 * [Pocketcasts] for listing to podcasts